jmtsuji/Ca-Chlorohelix-allophototropha-RCI/genome_bin_analysis/README.md

 The full I-TASSER output for each gene can be found at the [Zenodo data repository corresponding to this code repo](https://doi.org/10.5281/zenodo.3930110).

 One of these homology models ('_Ca_.
-Chx. allophototropha' PscA-like protein) is shown in Figure 2c.
+Chx. allophototropha' PscA-like protein) is shown in Fig. 1c.
 Another ('_Ca_.
 Chx. allophototropha' putative CsmA protein) is shown at the bottom of Extended Data Fig. 4.